 One of Diane Keaton's real estate purchases might be just as quirky as the actress herself.
 In 2018, the timeless star scooped up an adobe estate for $1.5 million in the Barrio Viejo neighborhood of Tucson, AZ.
 The Sonoran row house is a far cry from the Oscar winner's $17.5 million former New York City apartment: She swapped clean white walls and black-and-white tile floors for exposed plaster, brick floors, and beamed ceilings.

-The one-of-a-kind property has 4 bedrooms and 3.5 bathrooms, and tips the scales at 4572 square feet, with a separate-but-attached four-room guesthouse.
+The one-of-a-kind property has four bedrooms and three and a half bathrooms, and tips the scales at 4,572 square feet, with a separate-but-attached four-room guesthouse.
 Built in the 1880s, the adobe structure has since been restored by another owner, though the original plaster walls and traditional details remain.
 This desert-chic abode looks like an idyllic escape from the modern world and features quaint sitting rooms, a library, and décor inspired by its natural desert surroundings.

 It's a well-established fact that Keaton is obsessed with remodeling—and then reselling—the homes she buys.
 And while she was clearly charmed by this historic property (it was actually awarded for its adept preservation) the actress will likely add it to her ever-growing list of successful flips.
 Let's take a look inside, shall we?

 Exposed adobe walls and farmhouse-style wide-plank wood floors add to the off-the-grid feeling of this Southwestern desert home.